zz0-0/loom/loom/FEATURE_ANALYSIS.md

 ## Executive Summary

-Loom is a Flutter-based desktop applic# Loom Project - Feature Analysis

-## Executive Summary

-Loom is a Flutter-based desktop applic#### 2.
-Export & Preview (Medium Priority)
-- ✅ **Live Preview**: No side-by-side preview
-- ✅ **Export Options**: ✅ Implemented PDF, HTML, Markdown, and plain text export
-- [ ] Print Support: No printing functionality
-- ✅ **Format Conversion**: ✅ Basic format conversion with customizable options designed as a knowledge base and document editor with a focus on the custom Blox markup l### Func### Functional Completeness
-- [x] Basic text editing capabilities
-- [x] Syntax highlighting for Blox and multiple languages
-- [x] Find/replace functionality with advanced search and replace capabilities
-- [x] Multi-tab document support
-- [x] Undo/Redo system with keyboard shortcuts
-- [x] Clipboard operations (copy/cut/paste)
-- [x] Global search functionality with regex and replace
-- [x] Export features
-- [x] Advanced editor features (enhanced code folding, syntax highlighting)
-- [x] Minimap for large files
-- [x] Centralized AppAnimations system for micro-interactions
-- [x] Minimap for large files
-- [x] Centralized AppAnimations system for micro-interactionsmpleteness
-- [x] Basic text editing capabilities
-- [x] Syntax highlighting for Blox and multiple languages
-- [x] Find/replace functionality
-- [x] Multi-tab document support
-- [x] Undo/Redo system with keyboard shortcuts
-- [x] Clipboard operations (copy/cut/paste)
-- [ ] Export features
-- [ ] Advanced editor features (code folding, multiple cursors) The project has a solid architectural foundation with Clean Architecture principles, but currently lacks many advanced editor features.
+Loom is a Flutter-based desktop application designed as a knowledge base and document editor with a focus on the custom Blox markup language.
+The project has a solid architectural foundation with Clean Architecture principles, but currently lacks many advanced editor features.
 This analysis identifies implemented features, missing functionality, and provides a roadmap for completion.

 **Current Status:** Mid Development with Core Features Implemented
 **Architecture:** Clean Architecture + MVVM with Riverpod
-**Implemented:** File management, basic text editing, syntax highlighting, find/replace
+**Implemented:** File management, basic text editing, syntax highlighting, find/replace, undo/redo, clipboard operations
-**Missing:** Undo/redo, advanced shortcuts, export functionality, comprehensive testing
+**Missing:** Multiple cursors, auto-save, advanced shortcuts, comprehensive testing

 ## Current Implementation Status